 This section is focused on the life and teaching of Liu Benzun who lived at the end of the 9th century.

-In one strain of Buddhism souls are thought to attain rebirth into the celestial realm or pure land.
-Here they are shown emanating from lotus flowers.
+In one strain of Buddhism souls are thought to attain rebirth into the celestial realm or pure land, illustrated here as emerging from lotus flowers.

 The alternative is grim.
 One of the "18 stories of hell" shows various tortures awaiting the unenlightened on their passage in the netherworld from one vale of woe to another.

-The Chinese ideal of filial piety also figured heavily in various areas of the grottos.
-Here a son is shown supporting (literally!) his aged parents – neither of whom looked particularly endearing.
+The Chinese ideal of filial piety heavily in various areas of the grottos.
+Here a son is shown supporting (literally!) his aged parents – neither of whom look endearing.
+For that matter, he doesn't seem thrilled with the prospect either.

 There were other sections that showed parental love toward the son, which instilled the gratitude that would result in this long-time support.